Southeast Missouri and Arkansas

 - West Virginia

 Kristin joined Admissions in January 2011.
-She holds a B.A. in Psychology from Missouri State University.
+She holds a Bachelor of Arts in Psychology and a Master of Science in Student Affairs in Higher Education, both from Missouri State University.
 Kristin’s responsibilities include working with high school students, visiting high schools, and assisting with multiple office projects.

 Favorite thing about Missouri State

 BearWear Fridays!
 Each week everyone on campus – students, faculty, staff, etc. – is encouraged to wear Maroon and White.
 The bookstore will occasionally have BearWear discounts so you can stock up for Fridays.
 It’s a great way to show MSU pride to the community, too.
 Go Bears!!